Sharda University Admissions 2025

 Solution - Alexander Cunningham became the Archaeological Survey of India's first Director General in 1871.

-Point the evidence NOT considered as a proof of agricultural technology of Harappan culture:
+Q. 3.
+Point the evidence is NOT considered as proof of the agricultural technology of the Harappan culture:

 (1) Terracotta Bull